The True Confessions of Charlotte Doyle: Plot

 As the Seahawk enters a powerful hurricane, Charlotte falls from the ratlines and is saved by a man whom she believes is Zachariah, despite his apparent death.
 After the storm, the crew finds First Mate Hollybrass, stabbed in the back by the dirk Zachariah gave Charlotte.
 She is ordered to the brig, where she finds Zachariah, who has been hiding there since he was thrashed nearly to death.
 Captain Jaggery holds a trial and finds her guilty of Mr. Hollybrass's murder.
 As Charlotte has vowed to expose his cruelty when they land, he threatens to hang her unless she will align herself with him and become a respectable young woman again.

 With Zachariah's help, Charlotte escapes the prison and plans to steal the captain's guns and usurp his title.
 Upon her finding Jaggery, he reveals that he killed Hollybrass.
 He presents her with three choices (be disgraced by killing him, return to her proper place as a woman, or accept her fate), all of which she refuses, and flees Jaggery.
 The Captain attempts to kill her in front of the crew, but falls off the ship where he is crushed to death.
 Zachariah leads the crew in naming Charlotte as captain, but she serves primarily as a figurehead for Zachariah due to her lack of experience.
-They land in Providence, Rhode Island, twelve hours later.
+They land in Providence twelve hours later.

 When the Seahawk arrives in Rhode Island, Charlotte returns to her old "proper" behavior and dress.
 She intends to hide what happened from her family, but her father reads her journal of the voyage.
 He is appalled, burns the diary, and grounds Charlotte for a week.
 Charlotte finally decides to escape from her home one night, and returns to the Seahawk to be a sailor with Zachariah and the crew.